paulbmiller/covid_19/README.md

 It fills missing data, checks for inconsistencies in the cumulative numbers and defines useful functions for analysis.

+I have also made some basic visualizations on a map of Switzerland by using Tableau (confirmed cases and deceased).
+These graphs will not be kept up to date since the pull from github and the publication on Tableau aren't automatic, but they can be found [here](https://public.tableau.com/profile/millerp#!/vizhome/SwissCovid/MapofNewDailyConfirmedCases).

 ## Setup
 ### Windows
 Run the actualize command to get the new version of the csv file